 Phase 4 Memory

-Narrative Memory is very well developed in humans, maybe unique to our species.
-If you examine your narrative memories you will discover your autobiographical memories have three components; Place, Person and Time.
-It is as if we cannot remember something without having all three bits
+If you examine your narrative memories you will discover they have three components; Place, Person and Time.

 Where were you on 9/11 = Place, Person & Time